 Are HPNA’s Clinical Review Modules being retired?

 Yes.
-The existing HPNA Clinical Review Modules for Nurses and CNAs will be retired effective September 30, 2016 to be replaced with ELNEC Core Curriculum offerings available to be presented by ELNEC nationally trained teachers.
+The existing HPNA Clinical Review Modules for Nurses and CNAs will be retired effective September 30, 2016, to be replaced with materials located in the Approved Educator CE Resource Library in the member portal.
 HPNA’s retirement of the Clinical Review modules does not mean that individual chapters and educators cannot develop internal clinical review materials and programs.
 It means that HPNA will no longer have this available as part of our approved educator program or provide updated modules.
 Individual Chapters are encouraged to design clinical courses for CE offerings based upon their individual geographic population Gap Analysis.
 HPNA will facilitate the CE design process to support local and regional clinical programs.

 For Approved Educators that use HPNA as their Nursing CE provider for their program offerings, are they required to submit a Continuing Education (CE) Annual Activity summary?

 No. Approved Educators that use HPNA as their Nursing CE provider, this information is maintained for you as part of the CE file management within HPNA and no Approved Educator (AE) Continuing Education (CE) Annual Activity Summary is required.

 For Approved Educators that do not use HPNA as their Nursing CE provider are required to complete and submit an annual Approved Educator (AE) Continuing Education (CE) Annual Activity Summary along with 2 sets of program examples to include advertising, course content and evaluation summaries of the course outcomes.
 This is essential for HPNA to evaluate educational quality and compliance with the CE provider eligibility criteria requirements as a designated Nursing CE provider.